 Assuming nothing else has changed, a lower share price makes a stock more attractive to potential buyers.
 In the long term, share prices tend to follow earnings per share, but in the short term prices bounce around in response to short term factors (which are not always obvious).
-The implication here is that long term investors have an opportunity when expectations of a company are too low.
+So, on certain occasions, long term focussed investors try to take advantage of pessimistic expectations to buy shares at a better price.
 One way to gauge market expectations of a stock is to look at its Price to Earnings Ratio (PE Ratio).
-A high P/E ratio means that investors have a high expectation about future growth, while a low P/E ratio means they have low expectations about future growth.
+Investors have optimistic expectations of companies with higher P/E ratios, compared to companies with lower P/E ratios.

 How Does Emeco Holdings's P/E Ratio Compare To Its Peers?

-We can tell from its P/E ratio of 3.15 that sentiment around Emeco Holdings isn't particularly high.
-The image below shows that Emeco Holdings has a lower P/E than the average (15.9) P/E for companies in the trade distributors industry.
+Emeco Holdings's P/E of 7.44 indicates relatively low sentiment towards the stock.
+The image below shows that Emeco Holdings has a lower P/E than the average (23.0) P/E for companies in the trade distributors industry.

-Emeco Holdings's P/E tells us that market participants think it will not fare as well as its peers in the same industry.
+This suggests that market participants think Emeco Holdings will underperform other companies in its industry.
 While current expectations are low, the stock could be undervalued if the situation is better than the market assumes.
-If you consider the stock interesting, further research is recommended.
-For example, I often monitor director buying and selling.
+You should delve deeper.
+I like to check if company insiders have been buying or selling.

 How Growth Rates Impact P/E Ratios